PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 We obviously don't want these dangerous capabilities to fall in the hands of bad actors or irresponsible people.
 One often proposed way of preventing this, is by _testing AIs_ before they are deployed.
-The US is talking about a license requirement for AI systems, which includes red-teaming and testing for dangerous capabilities.

 This is a start, but it's far from enough to keep us safe: